The Case for

 Without enforced gates, “done” means the model said so.
 Tests are not written.
 Types collapse to

 any.
-AI moves at AI speed, so tech debt piles up faster than any human team would tolerate. - 04/Failure mode
+AI moves at AI speed, so tech debt accumulates faster than any human team would tolerate. - 04/Failure mode

 Maintenance debt